 Right to Buy

 The Right to Buy scheme is a Government-run scheme.
 It gives qualifying social tenants in England the right to buy their home at a discount.
-Changes in the Right to Buy scheme mean the maximum discount has been increased.
-Changes to the scheme came into effect on Monday, 2 April 2012.

 Who can buy?

 Read Right to Buy: buying your Council home on GOV.UK if you are a secure tenant, a Council tenant before 1997, you may be able to purchase the property you live in.

 Who cannot buy?

 - Any tenant who has a service tenancy in connection with their job.

 - Any tenant whose home has been adapted or is particularly suitable for use by the disabled or elderly.